JJ/granada-off/text/freemasonry.md

 also with the
 [lead "books" of the Sacromonte](https://en.wikipedia.org/wiki/Lead_Books_of_Sacromonte), a hoax with which they were apparently related.
-These books talked about the Arabs in Granada being the first Christians in Spain, and thus a inherent brotherhood between Muslims and Christians.
+These books talked about the Arabs in Granada being the first Christians in Spain, implying an inherent brotherhood between Muslims and Christians.
 It failed to prove anything to anyone and Christians kept killing Muslims by the dozens in Spain while Muslims killed Christians by the dozens elsewhere.
 This lead books are